 Please don’t take this to mean that you should get on your roof.
 Either find a professional or contact your insurer.
 Most insurance companies will send someone out to your house to put a tarp on the roof.

 Next, you can begin the claim process by contacting your insurance company by phone, email, or online.
-(Kin members – you can always file your claim online.)
+(Kin customers – you can always file your claim online.)
 Be sure to have your policy number ready and photos of the damage, if you can get any.
 You'll be assigned a claims specialist who can inspect your damage and explain the available coverage.

 Having coverage doesn’t necessarily mean you won’t pay anything out of pocket.
 Most policies have a deductible to pay before coverage kicks in, and your policy's applicable coverage limits will also apply.
 Any repair or replacement costs exceeding these limits become your responsibility.